Student Tech Quick Start

 If you require new hardware or peripherals, the CMU Tech Store is available to assist with your purchase for delivery or pick up.

 We've got this one covered.
 Our campus wireless networks provide all the bandwidth you need.

 - Use CMU-SECURE for your wireless connection on campus.

 - Use CMU-DEVICE to connect your smart devices, including gaming systems, smart speakers like Alexa or Google Home, and Smart TVs.

 If you experience Wi-Fi issues indoors, contact our Help Center.

 We recommend the following internet configuration for the best class experience:

 Remote learning takes place over Zoom and important course information is shared in Canvas.
-Don’t wait until right before your first class to get up to speed.
+Don’t wait until right before your first class to get set up.

 Remember to turn on Canvas notifications to ensure you don't miss communications about your courses.